Coed Gym - Hintonburg (Mon) Rules

 •All players must complete a waiver form to play.

-•Players that under the age of 18 must have their waiver form completed by a parent or guardian.
-They must also wear full face protection (cage/visor).
-Violation of this rule could result in suspensions and possible legal charges for non-consented minors engaging in an adult sporting activity.
+•Players that are under the age of 18 must have their waiver form completed by a parent or guardian.
+Violation of this rule could result in suspension/legal charges.

 •Deposits and registration fees are non-refundable.